 The Human Services Technology curriculum prepares students for entry-level positions in institutions and agencies which provide social, community, and educational services.
+Along with core courses, students take courses which prepare them for specialization in specific human service areas.

 Financial assistance is available to qualified students through grants, scholarships, loans, and part-time employment in the college work-study program.